ensemble-ai/exercise-2-camera-control-jaschonherr/PeerReview-Exercise2-MaximSaschin.md

 #### Best Practices Infractions ####

 * [Lack of comments for complex sections](https://github.com/ensemble-ai/exercise-2-camera-control-jaschonherr/blob/007024ead157d3f934a9d8134b9c25f4cfe0477b/Obscura/scripts/camera_controllers/look_ahead_lerp.gd#L36) - The code could benefit from more comments, especially for complex calculations in the _process functions.
 Adding comments in these areas can clarify the calculations for the boundaries and speeds.

+* I would suggest adding a line of space before [comments like these](https://github.com/ensemble-ai/exercise-2-camera-control-jaschonherr/blob/06e9662b4b5704a7cfed0b73c78b96b5a085776e/Obscura/scripts/camera_controllers/look_ahead_lerp.gd#L35) so that the reader can easily distiguish which line of the code the comment is applying to.

 #### Best Practices Exemplars ####